shawnrice/reckoning/README.txt

 License: MIT
 License URI: https://opensource.org/licenses/MIT

-Adds a submenu (under Users) that tallies all the users' posts and comments on a blog, especially useful for assement of blogs for classes.
-Note: WordPress Multisite Only.
+Adds a submenu (under Users) that tallies all the users' posts and comments on a blog, especially useful for assessment of blogs for classes.

 == Description ==